toiletman74/MPHrandomizer/README.md

 # How to Use

- 1. Aquire the "Metroid Prime - Hunters (USA) (Rev 1).nds" rom of metroid prime hunters.
+ 1. Aquire the "Metroid Prime - Hunters (USA) (Rev 1).nds" rom of metroid prime hunters and place it in /rom.
 This will not work with any other version!
 (Note: The file needs to be named "Metroid Prime - Hunters (USA) (Rev 1).nds" for the randomizer to work.)

  2. Open MPHrando.